-Data Bus Address Bus Control Bus It is used to transfer the data between Processor, Memory and I/O devices It is used to transfer the addresses of data and Instructions stored in memory.
-It is used to transfer the control signals between CPU, Memory and I/O devices.
+Data Bus Address Bus Control Bus It is used to transfer the data It is used to transfer the It is used to transfer the between Processor, Memory addresses of data and control signals between CPU, and I/O devices Instructions stored in memory.
+Memory and I/O devices.
 Bidirectional in nature Unidirectional in nature Unidirectional or Bidirectional in nature